 - Charging case holds 3x charges (24hrs total)

 The buds will need to be in the case to pair through the Libratone app.
-We did so using an Android phone with relative ease via Bluetooth - just ensure you give the left permission to talk to the right, via the little confirmation tick box, which we failed to do first time - and that then creates a solid connection over Bluetooth (here in its 5.0 iteration).
+We did so using an Android phone with relative ease via Bluetooth - just ensure you give the left permission to talk to the right, via the little confirmation tick box (which we failed to do first time, oops) and that then creates a solid connection over Bluetooth (here in its 5.0 iteration).

 The signal is really strong.
 We've walked around 20 metres away from the phone source and it's had no impact, with no drop-outs, while walking around with phone in pocket has remained just as airtight when it comes to signal quality.
-Good job.
+That can change in environments where other signals are bouncing around, however, such as when we were in China at a stadium and the right ear in particular struggled to deliver a strong signal - but that's about the only time we've encountered such an issue here.

 The 'Track' name isn't without purpose either: the Air+ offer IPX4 protection, which gives sweat- and splash-resistance, making these wireless in-ears ideal for, you guessed it, running on the track.
 Or, you know, around the park, down the road, or whatever other sweat-inducing activity you wish to perform.
 That's something very few other wireless in-ears offer - the Sony WF-1000XM3 lacks it, for example, yet still cost almost 40 per cent more.

-Having worn the Track Air+ for a fairly considerable period of time, however, we don't think these in-ears are only for exercise sessions.
-Given each bud weighs just 5.6g and feels lightweight to fit, yet reassuringly snug, it's exactly what many people will be looking for when, say, commuting.
+Having now worn the Track Air+ for a fairly considerable period of time we don't think these in-ears are only for exercise sessions.
+Given each bud weighs just 5.6g and feels lightweight when fitted, yet reassuringly snug to ensure they won't fall out, it's exactly what many people will be looking for when, say, commuting.

 In the box an additional three pairs of tips come included, in order to fit different ear types more accurately and deliver the best sound possible.
-The Libratone app will, in the future, also have a system which allows for the signal to give feedback to deduce whether you have the correct tips fitted - and then advise if it thinks a smaller set would make better sense.
-This isn't up and running just yet, but it's a great idea.
+The Libratone app will, in the future, also have a system which allows for an in-ear signal to give feedback to deduce whether you have the correct tips fitted - and then advise if it thinks a smaller set would make better sense.
+This isn't up and running just yet, but we think it's a great idea.

-While the Libratone app or associated source - be that Google Play Music, Spotify, Tidal, or so on, everything syncs with ease - offers on-device controls, the Air+ earbuds also include customisable double-tap controls.
+While the Libratone app or associated source - be that Google Play Music, Spotify, Tidal, or so on - offers on-device controls, the Air+ earbuds also include customisable double-tap controls.
 It's possible to pause/play, skip track, adjust ANC mode, or launch a voice assistant (Google Assistant and Alexa came up on our prompt on Android; Siri is also available for iPhone users).
 Better still, it's possible to assign different functions to left and right, which is really handy.

 As we've said of some other earbuds, pressing a touch-control button and feeling the buds press into your ears isn't necessarily the most comfortable, but as the double-tap mechanism is activated fairly gently it's not uncomfortable, bar a little bassy resonance that you'll get from such contact.
-We've been using the touch controls all the time, though, so think this solution is as elegant as can be here.
+Indeed, we've found that 'baked-in' feeling a little strange during wear - when there are silent periods, for example, it's like you can hear every motion that your jaw makes.

 Sound Quality & ANC